vancarney/apihero-module-mincer/README.md

-# apihero-module-stub
+# apihero-module-mincer
-bootstrap repo for manufacturing apihero modules
+Mincer for ApiHero